magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 # Publishing

-## magicsandbox.Dev
+This section details how to publish Apps and Functions.
+You have a number of options to do so:

-The App [magicsandbox.Dev](https://magicsandbox.ai?_app=magicsandbox.Dev) is an easy way to create and publish Apps without installing anything on your computer.
+- [magicsandbox.Dev](https://magicsandbox.ai?_app=magicsandbox.Dev) is an App that offers an easy way to create and publish Apps without installing anything on your computer.
 It provides a live preview so you can test your App as you develop and includes a button for easy publishing.
+- [@magicsandbox.ai/dev](https://www.npmjs.com/package/@magicsandbox.ai/dev) is a command-line tool for creating and publishing Apps locally.
+Refer to its docs for help getting started.
+- Rather than using magicsandbox.Dev, you can create your own App to publish Apps and Functions using [requestPublish](#requestPublish).
+- You can publish Apps and Functions locally by making a POST request to `https://magicsandbox.ai/publish`.
+Your request should include the following:
+  - URL parameters:
+    - `kind`: 'app' or 'function'
+    - `name`: App or Function name
+    - `version`: App or Function version
+  - Headers:
+    - `Content-Type: application/json`
+    - `Authorization: Bearer <apiKey>`, where `<apiKey>` is your API key, which you can generate [here](https://magicsandbox.ai/api-key)
+  - Body:
+    - the App or Function JSON object

+magicsandbox.Dev is the easiest way to get started, while @magicsandbox.ai/dev offers better integration with development tools like IDEs and version control.
+When using either tool, you'll edit a `magic.json` file:

+## magic.json

-With magicsandbox.Dev, you'll edit a `magic.json` file.
-This file can include all of the keys documented in [Apps](#apps), like `script`, `style`, and `html`.
+`magic.json` can include all of the keys documented in [Apps](#apps), like `script`, `style`, and `html`.
 However, trying to edit code inside of a JSON file is inconvenient, so `magic.json` accepts additional keys enabling you to edit code using separate files instead.
 For example, rather than editing `script` in `magic.json` directly, you can create multiple JavaScript files.
-When magicsandbox.Dev builds your App, it will combine all of your files and populate `script`, `style`, and `html` for you.
+The build process will combine all of your files and populate `script`, `style`, and `html` for you.

+The remainder of this section describes the additional keys accepted by `magic.json`:

-### magic.json
+### magic.json keys

 #### scriptFile

 _(string, default 'index.js')_

-Main filename for `script` code. magicsandbox.Dev bundles your JavaScript files using esbuild using `scriptFile` as the entrypoint.
+Main filename for `script` code.
+Your JavaScript files are bundled with esbuild using `scriptFile` as the entrypoint.

 #### html

 _(string, default '<div id="root"></div>')_

-Unlike when publishing to Magic Sandbox directly, magicsandbox.Dev provides a default value for `html` if you don't specify `html` or have an `htmlFile`.
+Unlike when publishing to Magic Sandbox directly, a default value for `html` is provided if you don't specify `html` or have an `htmlFile`.

 #### htmlFile